abercher/IMDB_sentiment_analysis_2/README.md

-# Sentitment Analysis on IMDB dataset with Pytorch: Training neural networks
+# Sentiment Analysis on IMDB dataset with Pytorch: Training neural networks

 ## Introduction
 This project builds upon a similar project I did in 2018.
 Back then